Know Your Risk Before It Strikes

 All participants received a dental exam at the start of the study.
 They also received blood tests to check for antibodies against a gang of 19 bacterial species known to cause gum disease.
 The researchers looked for a correlation between antibody levels and risk for being diagnosed with AD, dying from it, or developing any form of dementia.
 Of the 19 bacterial villains studied, Porphyromonas gingivalis is the most common culprit in PD.

 The researchers reported that among people ages 65 and older, those with antibodies against P. gingivalis were at the greatest risk of being diagnosed with AD or dying from it.
 The team also reported that P. gingivalis can gang up with other high-risk oral bacteria, such as Campylobacter rectus, Prevotella melaninogenica, Fusobacterium nucleatum and Streptococcus intermedius, to further magnify those risks.
+This supports the growing evidence linking gum disease and dementia.

 How Can Oral Bacteria Harm Memory?